makersacademy/async-workshops/callbacks-workshop/README.md

 ### Demo (10 mins)

+#### Demo 1

 * Look at the program below.
 I want to understand its flow of control.

-1. Before running the code, I make a provisional list of the bits of code I think will get run in the order they will get run.
+1. Before running the code, I make a provisional list of the bits of code I think will get run in the order I think they will get run.

 2. I run the code.
-To get more information, I add lines like `console.log(1)` and `console.log(2)` to help me see the sequence and flow of control.
+To get more information, I add lines like `console.log(1)` and `console.log(2)` to help me see the flow of control.
 I use what I learn to correct my list.

+#### Demo 2

 * [Do demo of understanding the program's flow of control.]